-My aim in awarding fair compensation is to put Mr M in the position he would have been in, had he not transferred from Scottish Widows to the SSAS.
+My aim in awarding fair compensation is to put Mr W in the position he would have been in, had he not transferred from Standard Life to the SSAS.

-Central Markets Investment Management Limited must therefore contact Scottish Widows to obtain a notional value for Mr M's policy as at the date of my final decision, assuming that it continued to be invested in the same funds after it was transferred-out and received the same contributions (gross of tax relief) that Mr M paid to his SSAS.

-As a condition of accepting this decision Mr M will need to give CMIM his authority to obtain this information.
-CMIM should check that no tax-free cash or income payments have been taken from the CGL SSAS - if they have, the gross amounts of these payments will need to be allowed for accordingly.
+Central Markets Investment Management Limited must therefore contact Standard Life to obtain a notional value for Mr W's policy as at the date of my final decision, assuming that it continued to be invested in the same funds after it was transferred out.
+As a condition of accepting this decision Mr W will need to give CMIM his authority to obtain this information.
+CMIM should check that no tax-free cash or income payments have been taken from the CGL SSAS - if they have, the gross amounts of these payments will need to be allowed for accordingly from this notional value.

-This notional value should be compared with the actual value, as at the date of my final decision, of Mr M's CGL SSAS (including the portion of any associated wrapper that now contains the proceeds of the various DFM arrangements he's held).
+This notional value should be compared with the actual value, as at the date of my final decision, of Mr W's CGL SSAS (including the proceeds of the various DFM arrangements he's held).

-The actual value of Mr M's CGL SSAS as at the date of my final decision should be deducted from this notional value to arrive at Mr M's initial loss amount.
+The actual value of Mr W's CGL SSAS as at the date of my final decision should be deducted from this notional value to arrive at Mr W's initial loss amount.
 (Any currently outstanding administration charges yet to be applied to the CGL SSAS should be removed from the actual value first.)